dothinking/PyAddin/readme.md

 # PyAddin

-PyAddin is an Excel addin combining with VBA and Python.
-VBA calls Python by console arguments, and gets return from temp files, which are results of running python.
+PyAddin is an Excel addin template with customized Ribbon menu and a combination of VBA and Python.
+VBA calls Python script by console arguments, and gets return from running results.
+So it's easily extended to your own application.

 **Shown with VBA and Driven by Python**

 ---

-## Features

-- combine VBA with Python
-- embedded Python

 ## Quick Start